varnishcache/varnish-cache/doc/sphinx/installation/index.rst

 Varnish Installation
 %%%%%%%%%%%%%%%%%%%%

-This document explains how to get Varnish onto your system, where to get help, how report bugs and so on.

-In other words, it is a manual about pretty much everything else than actually using Varnish to move traffic.
+This section covers installation prerequisites, a step-by-step installation procedure, how and where to get help, and how to report bugs.
+It also contains a set of platform specific notes to aid you when installing Varnish on certain platforms.

 ..
 XXX: rewrite the last paragraph.